BeaconFramework/beacon-network-manager/README.md

 The server can be invoked using the bin/federatedsdn-server script.
 Before the first execution check config/federatedsdn-server.conf to adjust configuration.

-$ bin/federatedsdn-server start
+$ cd bin && ./federatedsdn-server start

 And stopped:

-$ bin/federatedsdn-server stop
+$ cd bin && ./federatedsdn-server stop

 ## Client Tools